Adron/datadiluvium/blog-posts/temperature-generator.md

 - Support for extreme weather events
 - Historical temperature pattern simulation

-Would you like to see any of these enhancements implemented or have other ideas for improving the temperature generator?
+Would you like to see me implement any of these enhancements or do you have other ideas for improving the temperature generator?
 Let me know in the comments!

 Happy coding! 🌡️